Laserkanon/thread-pilot/README.md

 ### Prerequisites

 -   .NET 8 SDK
--   PowerShell
+-   PowerShell 7+
 -   Docker and Docker Compose (if using the Docker-based setup)

-This project provides two ways to run the services locally: via Docker Compose (recommended for a simple, all-in-one setup) or by running the .NET services directly on your machine with HTTPS.
+This project provides two ways to run the services locally: via Docker Compose or by running the .NET services directly on your machine.

 ### Secret Management